uf2020/ccxt/Manual.md

 ## Unified API

-The unified ccxt API is a subset of methods common among the markets.
+The unified ccxt API is a subset of methods common among the exchanges.
 It currently contains the following methods:

-- `fetchProducts ()`: Fetches a list of all available products from a market and returns an abstracted JSON-decoded response, an array of products.
-Some markets do not have means for obtaining a list of products via their online API, for those the list of products is hardcoded.
+- `fetchMarkets ()`: Fetches a list of all available markets from an exchange and returns an abstracted JSON-decoded response, an array of markets.
+Some exchanges do not have means for obtaining a list of markets via their online API, for those the list of markets is hardcoded.

-- `loadProducts ([reload])`: Loads the list of products indexed by symbol and caches it with the market instance.
-Returns cached products if loaded already, unless the `reload = true` flag is forced.
+- `loadMarkets ([reload])`: Loads the list of markets indexed by symbol and caches it with the exchange instance.
+Returns cached markets if loaded already, unless the `reload = true` flag is forced.

-- `fetchOrderBook (symbol)`: Fetch an order book for a particular product trading symbol.
+- `fetchOrderBook (symbol)`: Fetch an order book for a particular market trading symbol.

 - `fetchTrades (symbol)`: Fetch recent trades for a particular trading symbol.